dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 Bassically, the claim `verified_person_data` is added to the section "userinfo" or "id_token" of the `claims` parameter.

-Since `verified_person_data` contains the effective user claims in a nested `claims` element, the syntax is extended to include expression on nested elements as follows.
-The `verified_person_data` element includes a `claims`element, which in turn includes the desired user claims as keys with a `null` value.
+Since `verified_person_data` contains the effective user claims in a nested `claims` element, the syntax is extended to include expressions on nested elements as follows.
+The `verified_person_data` element includes a `claims` element, which in turn includes the desired user claims as keys with a `null` value.
 An example is shown in the following:

 ```json
 {